 I’ve noticed that when parenting and education experts talk about the problems with social media, they often say things like, “There are lots of good things about social media but….”
 Or, “I’m not against social media, it’s not all bad.”
 So, what are the upsides of social media for kids?

 Social media gives our kids access to a worldwide audience.
 By nature, adolescents tend to be great social advocates.
 As their empathy and awareness develop, they start to express their opinions and find their own voice.

 In the past students used to write English essays about the issues that concerned them.
 More creative students wrote poetry and songs that nobody ever heard.
 Well, now they have an audience.
 Social media sites such as Instagram, YouTube and Facebook allow our kids to develop a platform that reaches a real audience in real time.
 This is immensely powerful.

-A great example was the international action taken on 15 March to show politicians how important the issue of climate change is to our youth.
+A great example was the international action taken by youth to show politicians how important the issue of climate change is to our youth.
 Thousands of school-age children from around Australia and the world attended rallies in peaceful protest.

 The power of that protest was generated by social media.
 Speeches were shared from state to state, country to country, organisation was conducted in the social media space and the world’s news accessed footage and information from carefully curated and savvy social media minds.
 It was powerful.

 Poetry, photography, music, film, blogging, you name it.
 Anybody can produce content quickly and easily with the tools available to us in the 21st century.
 Just as easily we can share content with the world on social media.